sveltejs/svelte/site/content/docs/03-run-time.md

 ---

-Schedules a callback to run once the component is unmounted.
+Schedules a callback to run immediately before the component is unmounted.

 Out of `onMount`, `beforeUpdate`, `afterUpdate` and `onDestroy`, this is the only one that runs inside a server-side component.